k0uneli/nothofagus/README.md

 - **Deployment:** Deployed to Deno Deploy.
 Optionally, if want to scale, deploy in a Docker container to Google Cloud Run <https://docs.deno.com/examples/google_cloud_run_tutorial/>.
 - **User Authentication:** Implemented via GitHub OAuth Apps.
 See <https://deno.land/x/deno_kv_oauth@v0.10.0>.
 Note per user max 5000 requests per hour - unlikely to matter, only using to authenticate.
 - **Databases:**
-  - Videos: Hosted in a filesystem either locally or externally.
+  - Videos: Hosted in a filesystem either locally.
 Costs could become high due to large bandwidth, but total storage remains low.
+Can buy cheap server to run this.
   - Video metadata: This will be a small file attached to each video that contains stats about each video e.g. number of likes, number of reports, user who posted, position in video array, etc. This is best stored in the Deno KV due to its small size and high bandwidth.
   - Users: Stored in KV.
 Handled entirely by Deno KV OAuth.
 - **Machine Learning:** A Python service processes TikTok-style recommendations.
 This is intended to be run by some external server, but will likely be ran locally until production is ready.